-- With regard to section C.12. of this report it should be underscored that: - i) Company Director Ms Blanca Hernández represents Grupo Tradifin, S.L. on the Board of Directors of Ebro Foods, S.A. - ii) Company Director Mr JohnPaton is Chairman of Cxense's Advisory Board - With regard to section C.1.15 and C. 1.16. of this report it should be underscored that: - i) The amounts corresponding to the total remuneration of directors and senior management recorded in sections C.1.15 and C.1.16 are those paid during the year calculated on an accrual basis as stipulated in Spanish Securities & Exchange Commission (CNMV) Circulars 4/2013, 5/2013 and 7/2015, which approve the models for annual reports on directors' remuneration and the annual corporate governance report for listed limited companies, and differ from the total remuneration paid to directors and senior management recorded in the Notes to the Financial Statements and Half-yearly Financial Information for 2016, which reflect accounting provision.
+- o Prisa Noticias, S.L.U as Sole Director of: Prisa Eventos, S.L.U., Espacio digital Editorial, S.L., Grupo de Medios Impresos y Digitales, S.L., Sociedad Unipersonal; - o Grupo de Medios Impresos y Digitales, S.L.U. as Sole Director of: Estructura, Grupo de Estudios Económicos, S.A., Promotora General de Revistas, S.A., - o Diario As, S.L. as Chairman of Diario As Colombia, S.A.S - o Promotora General de Revistas, S.A. as Sole Director of Meristation Magazine, S.L. - o Prisa Audiovisual, S.L.U. as Sole Director of Prisa Producciones de Vídeo, S.L.U. - Promotora de Informaciones, S.A. as Sole Director of Prisa Tecnología, S.L., Audiovisual Sport, S.L. and as Director of Grupo Santillana Educación Global S.L.; - o Prisa Participadas, S.L.U. as Sole Director of Prisaprint, S.L.
+Unipersonal; - o Prisaprint, S.L.U. as Sole Director of Bidasoa Press, S.L.
+Sociedad Unipersonal, Distribuciones Aliadas, S.A., Sociedad Unipersonal, Norprensa, S.A.
+Sociedad Unipersonal. - With regard to section C.12. of this report it should be underscored that: - i) Company Director Mr Waaled Ahmad Ibrahim Alsa ́di is managing partner of PKF-Qatar - ii) Company Director Mr Javier de Jaime represents Theatre Directorship Service Beta, S.A.R.L. on the Board of Directors of Deoleo, S.A. - With regard to section C.1.15 and C. 1.16. of this report it should be underscored that: - i) The amounts corresponding to the total remuneration of directors and senior management recorded in sections C.1.15 and C.1.16 are those paid during the year calculated on an accrual basis as stipulated in Spanish Securities & Exchange Commission (CNMV) Circulars 4/2013, 5/2013 and 7/2015, which approve the models for annual reports on directors' remuneration and the annual corporate governance report for listed limited companies, and differ from the total remuneration paid to directors and senior management recorded in the Notes to the Financial Statements and Half-yearly Financial Information for 2017, which reflect accounting provision.